saberBoushehri/Octasulfur-MD/Potential of Mean Force (PMF)/PMF_Umbrella_Sampling.md

 ## 2. Adding a Dummy Atom at the Center of the Ring

-We add a dummy atom at the center of rings to prevent the tail from entering the ring.
+We add a dummy atom at the center of the ring to prevent the tail from entering it.
 This ensures that the ring is not restricted by the tail of a POPC molecule.
-To add dummy atom:
+**To add dummy atom:**

 ```bash
 COM : gmx traj -f em.gro -s em.tpr -oxt com_atom.pdb -com